KunaiCat/KunaiCat.github.io/memory-bank/progress.md

 - ✅ Component templating

 ## Current Status
 The website has been successfully refactored into a modular structure.
-All functionality remains identical to the previous implementation, but the codebase is now more maintainable and ready for future expansion.
+We are now implementing a template-based site generation system using Python to enhance maintainability and prepare for future features like blog functionality.

 ### Active Features
 - Social media links grid